oomph-lib/oomph-lib/README.md

 ### Testing the entire installation

 `oomph-lib` comes with an extensive list of well-documented example driver codes situated in the `demo_drivers/` directory.
-The driver codes in these folders are also used to validate the library.
+The driver codes in these directories are also used to validate the library.

 Once the library is installed you can (and should!) enter the `demo_drivers/` directory and run the self-tests as follows: